Lichens on Forres Friends Land

 Image 9.
 Lichen growing on the tops and sides of the fencepost.

-Some species are marked LF.
-These are lichenicolous fungus which are fungus that grow on lichens.These are usually very small and can look like little black dots.
+81 species are listed.
+Some are marked LF .
+These are lichenicolous fungus which are fungus that grow on lichens.These are usually very small and sometimes they look like little black dots.
+Thanks to Brian Coppins who helped with identification.

 19th December 2014